zelronchain/azure-blockchain-projects/Readme.md

 ## bletchley
 Microsoft Blockchain Platform Strategy

-## enterprise smart contracts (a.k.a. cryptlets)
+## bletchley map
-Coming soon, ESC Test Drive and cryptlet sdk preview...
+Coming soon, identity, tokens and contracts...

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.